opds-community/drafts/opds-1.2.md

 ### 1.3.
 Conformance Statements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+### 1.4.
+RELAX NG Schema

+Some sections of this specification are illustrated with fragments of a non-normative RELAX NG Compact schema [RNC].
+However, the text of this specification provides the definition of conformance.
+Complete schemas appear in Appendix B.

 ## 2. OPDS Catalog Feed Documents